Postcodes in the United Kingdom: London

-The London post town covers 40% of Greater London.
-On inception (in 1857/8), it was divided into ten postal districts: EC (East Central), WC (West Central), N, NE, E, SE, S, SW, W, and NW.
-The S and NE sectors were later abolished.
-In 1917, as a wartime measure to improve efficiency, each postal district was subdivided into sub-districts each identified by a number; the area served directly by the district head office was allocated the number 1; the other numbers were allocated alphabetically by delivery office, e.g. N2 East Finchley delivery office, N3 Finchley delivery office, N4 Finsbury Park delivery office etc. Since then these sub-districts have changed little.

-Some older road signs in Hackney still show the North East (NE) sector/district.
+London was the first city in the United Kingdom (and the world) to design and adopt a postal code system.
+On inception (in 1857/8), London was divided into ten postal districts: EC (East Central), WC (West Central), N, NE, E, SE, S, SW, W, and NW, covering a circle with a radius of 10 miles from central London.
+The initials of the named districts were to be appended to the street address.
+In 1866 the North East district (NE) was abolished and merged into East (E) district.
+In 1868, the South (S) district was also abolished, with different parts merged into South East (SE) and South West (SW) districts.
+Some older road signs in Hackney still show the short-lived North East (NE) district.

 Other large cities and towns

 Street name signs on Birdbrook Road, Great Barr, Birmingham, showing old "Birmingham 22" postal district (top) and modern "B44" postcode.

 Following the successful introduction of postal districts in London, the system was extended to other large towns and cities.
 Liverpool was divided into Eastern, Northern, Southern and Western districts in 1864/65, and Manchester and Salford into eight numbered districts in 1867/68.